GRADE 12 SERVICE TRIP

 MEXICO HOUSE BUILDING PROJECT

-PCA’s grade 12 class will be going on our service graduation trip to Mexico in May, 2024.
+In May 2025, the grade 12 class will go on their service graduation trip to Mexico.

-We will be building 6 small houses for underprivileged families in Tijuana in partnership with Mexico Caravan Ministries.
+They will construct 6 small houses for underprivileged families in Tijuana in partnership with Mexico Caravan Ministries.

 Mobilizing Christ-followers for missions.